-The side airbag system consists of an airbag in each front seat backrest and in the rear outboard seat backrests.
+The side airbag system consists of an airbag in each front seat backrest.
 This can be identified by the words SRS AIRBAG.

 The side airbag system is triggered in the event of an accident of a certain severity in the depicted area.
 The ignition must be on.